 In some women, slimy discharge happens because of a physiologic process called ovulation.
 So, if you are worried, there may not be an issue with your health.

-Nevertheless, if you are not expecting, a discharge that feels slippery may be a sign that you could be pregnant.
+Nevertheless, if you are not expecting your period yet or you have missed it, a discharge that feels more wet or slippery than usual can sometimes happen in early pregnancy.
 This discharge, though not a reliable way to tell that you are pregnant, can give a clue especially if you’ve missed your period.
+You will still need a pregnancy test to be sure.

-Other causes of this type of discharge could be vaginal infections, fluid release during sexual intercourse, bacterial vaginosis infection, and contraceptive use.
+Other causes of this type of discharge could be vaginal infections, fluid release during sexual intercourse, bacterial vaginosis infection, sexually transmitted infections (STIs), and contraceptive use.

 So, it is important you go through this guide from start to finish to understand the reason for a stringy discharge.